kenrui-group/ansible-bind/README.md

 ```

 # Code Testing
+Molecule testing is done via Github Actions and can run locally within WSL2 as well.

+## Development Environment Setup
-It is assumed that all development or testing work are to be done in Windows 10 using WSL2 with Ubuntu.
+Development can be done on Windows 10 using WSL2 with Ubuntu with the following setup.

-## Environment Setup
 ### Update OS
 ```bash
 sudo apt update